TommyTipsy/alpinebox-enc/README.md

 For this reason all our boxes run Alpine and just auto-upgrade and reboot every week without problems.

-# Installing from the Alpine Linux live ISO (any distribution should work similarly)
+# Installing from the Alpine Linux Live ISO

 1. setup-interfaces -r